zaatarwjebne/zaatarwjebne/README.md

 - 🔭 I’m currently working on projects involving computer vision, machine learning, recommender systems, and react native.
 - 🌱 I’m exploring advanced topics in machine learning, with a special interest in reinforcement learning and cognitive modeling.
 - 👯 I’m looking to collaborate on AI and cognitive science projects, particularly those involving applications in Human-Computer Interaction (HCI).
-- 💬 Ask me about AI, data science, machine learning, linguistICSand NLP or anything related to impulsivity and attention research!
+- 💬 Ask me about AI, data science, machine learning, linguistics and NLP or anything related to impulsivity and attention research!

 ## 🔧 Technologies & Tools